-Rain and wind often go hand in hand with coastal Norway and the winter temperatures in the interior and northern parts of the country are enough to scare anyone.
+Rain and wind often go hand in hand in coastal Norway and the winter temperatures in the interior and northern parts of the country are enough to scare anyone.

 Walking and cycling paths are abundant throughout Norway, allowing residents to maintain an active lifestyle.
 Sport teams and gyms are easy to find.

-Norwegians care about the environment and their impact on it, thus people try to keep their cities clean.
+Norwegians care about the environment and their impact on it, so people try to keep their cities clean.
 Recycling is a part of daily life.